luigiselmi/algorithms/README.md

 the [book's website](https://algs4.cs.princeton.edu/home/).
 This repository contains also my submissions to the programming assignments.
 This is a work in progress, see the assessments to know whether the code passes all the tests for correctness, memory, timing and other metrics.
-Maven is used to compile and execute the code. **The Java files that have been developed as solutions to the assignments are encrypted in order to comply with the Coursera Honor’s Code**.
+Maven is used to compile and execute the code. **The Java files that have been developed as solutions to the assignments are encrypted in order to comply with the Coursera Honor’s Code** (see Source Code Encryption section).

 ## Compile and execute
 You can compile and execute the code using Java or Maven.